leaders in plant-based nutrition

 Dr. Anne Bingham, an OBGYN in Middlesex County, discussed the need for weight control during pregnancy, and the complications obese women have both during and after pregnancy.
 She also discussed the physical issues children of obese mom's are faced with as they grow and develop.
 One eye opener for me, babies being born hypoglycemic due to their sudden withdrawal of sugar out of the womb.
 Just like we must treat babies of drug addicted moms for withdrawal, we are now treating for sugar withdrawal.
 Newborns become hypoglycemic after birth because their steady intake of sugar from their mom is withdrawn out of the womb.
 They are feed glucose solutions after birth to compensate further blood sugar drops.
 Not the kind of holistic breast milk that comes to mind.

 We heard from Dr. Michael Macknin, Professor of Pediatrics at Cleveland Clinic Lerner College of Medicine.
 Dr. Macknin lead a study on pediatric obesity in Cleveland, OH, published in the Journal of Pediatrics.
 Dr. Macknin was interested in studying obesity, as it is the most common issue affecting children today.
 Together with a team of researchers, and their dynamic food educator, Jane Esselstyn, R.N., they were able to make statistically significant change in all of the children who participated.
 Their study compared a whole food, low-fat, plant-based diet to that of the the American Heart Association diet.
 They demonstrated statistically significant improvements in 9 biomarkers, as compared to 4 in that of the American Heart Association diet.
-For a link to the study, click here.
 This small study demonstrated the need for replication on a larger scale.
 The issue is finding the funding to do so.

 Jane Esselstyn, R.N., spoke on the importance of heart disease above and below the belt.
 She covered how men who have significant heart disease often have erectile dysfunction.
 Women are a bit more complicated.
 While a women's sexual dysfunction isn't as obvious, Jane spoke about the inability to produce lubrication during sexual arousal is due to improper blood flow, and should be seen as a warning sign of women's heart disease.
 Later, she and her mother, Ann, demoed a few plant-based recipes, from their cookbook The Prevent and Reverse Heart Disease Cookbook.
 Jane and Ann, are a dynamic duo.
 Spend 2 minutes with either of them, and you'll be convinced to come to the plant-side!
 These women have more energy that a 2 year old!
 They conveyed the point that creating plant-based meals doesn't have to be complicated or time consuming.
 They prepared a delicious kale and bok choy salad (which we ate for lunch), a savory oatmeal (which I will be trying soon), how to saut? onions without oil (my fav!), and their hilarious stripping routine, of kale I mean!!!
 Their good humor and energy really engages the crowd!